linuxthor/party-parrots/README.md

 # party-parrots
-A Parrot Party for your terminal
+A Parrot Party for your (256 colour xterm) terminal

+Based on the images at http://cultofthepartyparrot.com/